CSE512-14W/a3-depstein-domoritz/README.md

 Hovering on a region in the chart is not reflected in the map.
 Instead, users have to click on on a region to change the span that is focused on.
 Furthermore, there is no differentiation between highlighted time spans and a time span that is focused on any more because they have been unified into one.

+We decided to move the location indicators to the bottom of the chart in order to support easier cross-interaction between the map and the chart and easier comparison of the focus and context area by moving them closer together.

 ## Development Process